CoderDojo/community-platform/README.md

 There are various ways to contribute to Zen:

 * as a developer, instructions for creating a local development environment can be found in the ['local dev'](https://github.com/CoderDojo/cp-local-development) repository.
 You may also wish to read the [contributing](CONTRIBUTING.md) guide.
-* as a translator, we use [CrowdIn](https://crowdin.com/project/zen-community-platform) to help manage localistaion, please sign up and help out!
+* as a translator, we use [CrowdIn](https://crowdin.com/project/zen-community-platform) to help manage localisation, please sign up and help out!
 * issue management, we keep track of all our issues in GitHub in this repo, help out [here](https://github.com/CoderDojo/community-platform/issues)
 * documentation, by contributing to the documentation in this repository.